dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 ### <mark style="background: #AD21D9;">Method 1 - Subclass an Existing View:</mark>

-A good example of this is to extend the ``NumberPicker`` class to accept minimum and maximum values through XML
+A good example of this is to extend the ``NumberPicker`` class to accept minimum and maximum values through XML.

-Depending on behaviour required you may need very little code
+Depending on behaviour required you may need very little code.

-Rare chance that this can be done but very little effort when it can
+Rare chance that this can be done but very little effort when it can.

 If you only want to add a small piece of behaviour to an already existing view that can’t be set through attributes then this is the method to use.